A Guaranteed-Win Lucky Slot Machine

 cultural expressions of luck

-These drivers appear in everyday culture as small, repeatable objects and habits.
-From clovers and lottery tickets to sajuand horoscopes, people externalize uncertainty into rituals they can carry, repeat, and trust.
+These psychological drivers surface in everyday culture as small, repeatable objects and habits.
+From clovers and lottery tickets to saju and horoscopes, people externalize uncertainty into rituals they can carry, repeat, and trust.

-Synthesizing these psychological needs and cultural habits, I defined the core design challenge:
+Synthesizing these psychological needs with their cultural expressions, I defined the core design challenge:

 💭 How might we materialize abstract beliefs like hope into tangible, interactive rituals that empower everyday decision-making?